Superscript and subscript buttons for Excel 2003/2007/2010/2013/2016

 button and disabling both key sequences there.

-If this does not help, consider removing all extra input languages from
+For some reason this does not help always.
+Removing all extra input

 the text input control panel leaving only the one your are actually